Looking for Community Service ideas? Click here for an extensive list!

 Emergency Family Shelter of the Inter-religious Fellowship of Bergen County – The Emergency Family Shelter provides meals and a safe place to sleep for several families who have demonstrated to the Community Action Program, (a county-run social work program) that they need a limited time to get back on their feet.
 Through the Michelle Mitzvah Group we “host” four nights every May.
 We need volunteers to prepare and serve a hot dinner while others will be needed to stay overnight and help with breakfast the next morning.

 Coat Drive – The Coat Drive, run by New Jersey Cares, is again sponsored by the Michelle Mitzvah Group through December 15.
 We contribute hundreds of winter coats annually.
 Please donate your coats to this important event.

-The Michelle Mitzvah Group began a campaign to collect cartoon bandages and art supplies/toys for the children with cancer and blood disorders at Hackensack Hospital .
+The Michelle Mitzvah Group began a campaign to collect cartoon bandages and art supplies/toys for children with cancer and blood disorders at Hackensack Hospital.
 We are working closely with The Tomorrows Children’s Fund on this project.
 This is a great opportunity for all BHSS families to work together on a mitzvah project.
-Stay tuned for more information on this much needed effort.
+Stay tuned for more information on this much-needed effort.

 Barbara Weiss Scholarship Fund: Donations from the congregation and Sisterhood.
-Money is given to the rabbi per his request to students for camp, trips, etc.
+Money is given to the rabbi per her request to students for camp, trips, etc.